photoprism/photoprism-docs/docs/getting-started/updates.md

 Pulling a new version can take several minutes, depending on your internet connection speed.

 Advanced users can add these commands to a `Makefile` so that they only have to type a single command like `make update`.
-See [Setup Using Docker Compose](docker-compose.md#command-line-interface) for a command reference.
+See [command reference](docker-compose.md#command-line-interface) to learn more about terminal commands.

 !!! info ""
     Running an image with `:latest` tag does not cause Docker to automatically download new images.